vippsas/vipps-woocommerce/README.txt

 * Synchronized products can not be paid via Vipps MobilePay when using KCO if the price at this moment in time is 0.

 == Changelog ==

+= 2.0.3 =
+* Fixed: Uploaded the newest assets.
+* Fixed: A fatal error that may occur in a faulty state that could only happen when Checkout is enabled in versions 2.0.0 and 2.0.1.

 = 2.0.2 =
 * Fixed: Resubscribing to expired subscriptions is now possible when Checkout is enabled.